delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Warrants Public Records in Delaware?

 Yes.
-Warrants in Delaware are publicly available records per the Delaware Freedom of Information Act (Del.
+Delaware warrants are publicly available records per the Delaware Freedom of Information Act (Del.
 Code 29 § 10001).
 The Delaware FOIA emphasizes the need for citizens to have easy access to public records to encourage democracy, accountability, and transparency of public officials.
+The Act also requires custodians of such documents to implement guidelines or rules of procedure for requests.
+(Del.
+Code 29 § 10003)

 Types of Warrants in Delaware